 Xamarin.Forms does not currently have built-in support for all of the accessibility APIs available on each of the underlying platforms.
 However, it does support setting automation properties on user interface elements to support screen reader and navigation assistance tools, which is one of the most important parts of building accessible applications.
 For more information, see Automation Properties.

-Xamarin.Forms applications can also have the tab order of controls specified.
-For more information, see Keyboard Navigation.
+Xamarin.Forms applications can also have the tab order of controls specified, to improve usability and accessibility.
+For more information, see Keyboard Accessibility.